Puttaparthi

 Puttaparthi (IAST: Puṭṭaparthy) is a municipality and district headquarters of Sri Sathya Sai district of the Indian state of Andhra Pradesh.
 It is located in Puttaparthi mandal of Puttaparthi revenue division.
 The original name of Puttaparthi was Gollapalli.
 The town is located on the banks of Chitravathi River which is a tributary of Penna River, and is surrounded by undulating hills.
-It is widely known for the birthplace of the Indian spiritual leader and guru Sathya Sai Baba and his ashram, Prasanthi Nilayam.
+It is widely known for the birthplace and deathplace of the Indian spiritual leader and guru Sathya Sai Baba and his ashram, Prasanthi Nilayam.

 Etymology

 Puttaparthi means "village of anthills."
 A local legend says that a cobra snake cursed the village after being hit by a cowherder, which caused the proliferation of anthills in this area.

 Demographics

-The official language in Puttaparthi is Telugu.
-Other common languages spoken in Puttaparthi are Hindi, Kannada, and English.
-Various national and international languages are understood and spoken due to the presence of national and international devotees.
+Residing in the state of Andhra Pradesh, the official language in Puttaparthi is Telugu.
+Other common languages spoken in Puttaparthi are Tamil, Kannada, Hindi and English.
+Various national and international languages are understood and spoken due to the presence of national and international devotees of Sathya Sai Baba.

+According to the 2011 India census, Puttaparthi has a "total of 4368 residing families.
+The Puttaparthi village has population of 15088, of which 7370 are males, while 7718 are females...

+Puttaparthi village has higher literacy rate compared to Andhra Pradesh.
+In 2011, the literacy rate of Puttaparthi village was 70.43 % compared to 67.02 % of Andhra Pradesh.
+In Puttaparthi, male literacy stands at 78.12 % while female literacy rate was 63.20 %."